Reasons You Should Never Pay Ransom

 The hackers behind the attack see the victim is willing to pay.
 So they try to extort additional money from them.
 They may ask for a second ransom, or more until the victim is out of money.
 This can be frustrating and stressful, especially if you don’t have the funds to keep paying. ransomware attacks can be very costly, so it’s important to be aware of the risks before you become a target.
 Don’t give in to the demands of the hackers, as this will only encourage them to keep attacking other victims.

-Now that you know the reasons you should never pay ransom, click here to learn how to prevent ransomware attacks.
+Now that you know the reasons you should never pay ransom, click here to learn 8 ways to prevent ransomware attacks.
 This will keep you and your organization safe from cybercriminals.
 Elevated Technologies offers round-the-clock security monitoring for your business.
 Hackers never sleep and have a desire to break into your business’s system.
 They do this to gain access to your data and your clients’/customers’ information.
 Let us defend your network so you can rest easy and focus on your business.
 Remember: preventing a cyber-attack or data breach is way more affordable than recovering from one.
 Contact us today if you’re at all worried about the security of your organization.[addtoany]